 This appendix provides additional details about the wind tunnel facility and the instruments utilized for force and wake measurements.
 The wind tunnel of Politecnico di Milano is shown in Fig. B1.
-Testing was conducted in the atmospheric boundary layer section which is placed in the return duct of the wind tunnel.
-The turbine model was placed on top of a 6-DOFs robotic platform (not shown in the figure), and the rotor plane was at about 27.5 m from the test section inlet.
-The wind velocity in the turbine wake was measured with two three-components hot-wire probes (Dantec 55R91) mounted on a traversing system at 100 mm of Y-distance one from the other and moved in the Y direction from -1.6 m to 1.6 m at constant Z = 2.15 m (dashed line in Fig. B1).
+Testing was conducted in the atmospheric boundary layer section, which is placed in the return duct of the wind tunnel.
+The turbine model was placed on top of a 6-DOF robotic platform (not shown in the figure), and the rotor plane was at about 27.5 m from the test section inlet.
+The wind velocity in the turbine wake was measured with two three-component hot-wire probes (Dantec 55R91) mounted on a traversing system at 100 mm Y distance from the other and moved in the Y direction from -1.6 to 1.6 m at constant Z = 2.15 m (dashed line in Fig. B1).
 The conditioning system for the hot-wire probes is formed by a Dantec StreamLine chassis and Dantec CTA 90C10 anemometric modules.
 The calibration procedure and the data acquisition software were developed in house and are confidential.
-The bandwidth of the measurement system after the calibration procedure, which is confidential, is about 10 kHz.
-The 6-components tower-nacelle interface forces were measured with a ATI Mini45 with SI-580-20 calibration.
+The bandwidth of the measurement system is about 10 kHz.
+The six-component tower-nacelle interface forces were measured with a ATI Mini45 with SI-580-20 calibration.